MISSION & VISION

 When children with autism grow up, they age out of federally mandated accommodations administered through the public school system.
 Without viable options that provide sufficient support in adulthood, many find few opportunities for continued growth, learning, and participation in community that would enable them to achieve their greatest potential.

 We know that adults with autism can achieve greater independence and overall well-being when they are provided with the right support.
 We also recognize that these adults represent a unique reservoir of untapped potential that can add value to all of our lives when invest time to understand and utilize their special interests, skills, and views of the world.
 Diversity and inclusion is what makes life rich and beautiful.
 All of us have something special to contribute.

 Our goal is to model what can be accomplished when we recognize the ability and potential within all members of our community, honor their inherent worth and dignity, and provide the support necessary for participation.

 Madison Fields sits on 400-acres of beautiful farmland in the Agricultural Reserve of Montgomery County, Maryland in the small community of Dickerson outside of Poolesville.
 Situated just 30 miles from Washington D.C., it provides easy access to a peaceful, natural sanctuary.
 The land features:

 - Crop fields

 - Easy access to the Potomac river

-The property also includes several existing buildings with future plans for additional purposefully built structures depending on the success we have in raising capital.
+The property also includes several existing buildings with future plans for additional purposefully built structures.

-Current uses include retreats, events, short-term guests, and thought leadership.
+Current uses include retreats, events and other gatherings.